spotinst/help/src/docs/ocean/troubleshooting/troubleshoot-controller.md

 ## Step 1: Check the Configuration

-Check the configuration of your configMap.yaml and ensure the parameters are set correctly:
+Check the configuration of your configMap.yaml and ensure the parameters are set correctly.
+In order to view the controller configmap currently applied to your cluster, run the following command:

+`kubectl describe configmap spotinst-kubernetes-cluster-controller-config -n kube-system`

+Controller ConfigMap template:

 ```YAML
 kind: ConfigMap